spatialthoughts/qgis-tutorials/source/docs/3/processing_graphical_modeler.rst

 Overview of the task
 --------------------

-We will take a point layer of maritime piracy incidents and create a processing model to create a density map by aggregating them over a global hexagonal grid.
+We will take a point layer of maritime piracy incidents and create a processing model to produce a density map by aggregating them over a global hexagonal grid.

 Other skills you will learn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^